sowebio/doc-build/README.md

 License : SIL Open Font License v1.1 - https://scripts.sil.org/OFL

-* Fonts previously used

-Humanst521 Lt BT.ttf Copyright (C) Bitstream 1990-1993 (1)
+## Humanist font family

-Humanst521 Lt BT Italic.ttf Copyright (C) Bitstream 1990-1993 (1)
+Humanstist 521 Light Copyright (C) Bitstream 1990-1993

-(1) License unknown to our knowledge.
+Related license unknown to our knowledge.
 Humanist 521 fonts are available for free on many fonts web sites.
-We got theses Humanist 521 fonts from our Corel Ventura 4.2 for Windows 3 software acquired in 1993.
-We still have the ~380 pages Corel Ventura original book gathering fonts, portraits, animals, icons and so on, where Humanist 521 (~Gill Sans) fonts and its variants are printed on left F15 page.
-The Corel Ventura book does not specify any fonts license nor usage limitation.
-But then, we saw Monotype has acquired Bitstream and we've got serious reasons to believe Humaninst 521 Lt BT font falls into commercial license rules.

-When in doubt, and assuming that the Humanist font was a thing of the past (no €¢ sign for example), we found the very legible B612 font to be relevant.
+We saw Monotype has acquired Bitstream and we've got serious reasons to believe Humanist 521 Light font falls into commercial license rules.
+When in doubt, and assuming that the Humanist font was a thing of the past (no € and ¢ signs for example), we found the very legible B612 font above to be relevant.